samjaninf/OFN-User-Guide---Master/payment-methods.md

 **Tags:** You can use tag rules to make certain payment methods available/unavailable for specific customers \(e.g. wholesale vs retail\).
 See [here](/customer-accounts-and-tagging.md) for details.

+##### Payment providers:
-**Provider: **You can accept payment via 5 payment platforms.
+You can accept payment via 5 payment platforms.
 Select the one which is relevant to the payment method you are creating.

 1. MasterCard Internet Gateway Service \(MIGS\)
 2. PayPal Express